Rotorua Living Maori Village Tour

 Experience an authentic Living Māori Village where people live on a daily basis.
 Learn what it is like to live in the challenging environment of Whakarewarewa Valley where daily life includes cooking in the bubbling pools and steam vents, and bathing in the refreshing therapeutic waters.

-Learn about vibrant Māori culture and traditions, and watch a greenstone carving demonstration
+Learn about vibrant Māori culture and traditions, with many examples of crafts on display.

 View the geothermal wonders of Whakarewarewa Geothermal Valley, including the world famous Pohutu geyser, boiling mud-pools, steam vents and bubbling mud pools.

 See how the locals prepare and cook Hangi meals in the in-ground steam boxes and cook corn in the bubbling water of the geothermal hot pools..